Pin-Yen/EarthMover/README.md

 ## Install and run
 1. Clone or download the repository.
 2. cd into the project directory and run `make` on terminal
-3. Run `./EM` on terminal.
-You should see the messsage `Listening on port 1202`.
-(Or alternatively on 1302 or 1602)
+3. Run `./EM <port-number>` on terminal.
+Port-number should be larger than 1024.
+You should see the messsage `Listening on port <port-number>` on success.
-4. Open your favorite browser and navigate to localhost:1202 (or 1302, 1602.
-Depends on which port EM is listening on.)
+4. Open your favorite browser and navigate to localhost:<port-number>
 5. Voila !
 You can now challenge EarthMover.